dat1010/beginning_fpv/README.md

 # beginning_fpv

 Getting into fpv drones you have 3 options
 1. Get a transmitter and a drone simulator.
-This is a great way to start learning how to fly and not breaking the bank. ~$120
+This is a great way to start learning how to fly and not break the bank. ~$120
 2. Get a prebuilt kit. $150-200 for a small micro drone.
 3. Build a drone.
 Building gives you the most flexabilty and control over what you out of your drone, but is also the biggest learning curve with the highest price of entry.